Trinity Health Stadium

-Trinity Health Stadium (formerly Dillon Stadium) is a multipurpose facility in Hartford, Connecticut.
+Trinity Health Stadium (formerly Dillon Stadium) is a multipurpose facility in Hartford, Connecticut, United States.
 It has been host to concerts and sporting events.
 It was formerly the home of the New England Nightmare of the Women's Football Alliance (WFA).
-It is now the home of USL Championship club Hartford Athletic.
+It is now the home of USL Championship club Hartford Athletic and National Premier Soccer League club Hartford City FC.
 The UConn Huskies men's and women's soccer teams played a majority of their 2019 matches at Dillon Stadium after starting their seasons at Al-Marzook Field in West Hartford, Connecticut.

 Sports

 Football

 Dillon Stadium was built in 1935.
 Formerly named Municipal Stadium, it was renamed in 1956 after James H. Dillon, the City's recreation director.
 Dillon Stadium was the home of two minor league football teams in the 1960s and 70s: the Hartford Charter Oaks of the Atlantic Coast Football League and Continental Football League, owned by the Brewer family, and the Hartford Knights, also of the ACFL and Seaboard Football League.
 Dillon is now used primarily for high school football teams, including the Bulkeley Bulldogs, the SMSA Tigers, the Prince Tech Falcons, and the Capital Prep Trailblazers.
 Dillon also hosts the annual Thanksgiving Day Turkey Game between Hartford Public Owls and the Weaver Beavers.
 Lights were added in 1964 to accommodate the Oaks.
 The stadium also hosted occasional club-level college football games hosted by the University of Hartford.
 The Hartford Colonials of the United Football League, in part because of a change of management at Rentschler Field, experienced significant delays in renewing their lease for the 2011 season and had backup plans to relocate to Dillon Stadium (or Willow Brook Park), although neither venue was believed to be ideal for the UFL.
 The Colonials did sign a deal with Rentschler in June, but suspended operations on August 10, 2011; the league later folded it outright.